eyeteamikey/performance_locust/README.md

 ### With Grafana

 1. Start Prometheus + Grafana stack
 2. Import `tools/locust_grafana_dashboard.json`
 3. Set Prometheus as the data source

 ---

+## 🧠 Key Concepts

+- **Concurrency**: Users or requests handled at the same time
+- **Throughput**: Requests per second processed successfully
+- **Memory Leaks**: Gradual RAM usage increase not released
+- **CPU Degradation**: CPU load increases or slows down over time
+- **Horizontal Scaling**: Add more machines
+- **Vertical Scaling**: Add more CPU/RAM to one machine

+---

+## 🧠 Interview Summary

+Be ready to discuss:

+- Each performance test type and when to use it
+- Locust’s core design: users, tasks, wait times
+- Test structure, metrics monitored, CSV inputs
+- Headless and UI modes, SLAs, scaling patterns
+- Tools used: Grafana, Python CLI, CSV analysis

+---